NauticEd Sailing Certification

 • Level V is 200 days qualifying experience on the water.

-In order to place real value on the experience, each day of experience must qualify according to the rules below
+In order to place real value on the experience, each day of experience must qualify according to the rules below.

-• Vessels must be 20 ft (6.1m) or longer.
+2. Vessels must be 20 ft (6.1m) or longer.

-• At least 50% of experience must be on a vessel 28 ft (8.5m) or longer
+3. At least 50% of experience must be on a vessel 28 ft (8.4m) or longer.

-• Must be on a sailboat
+1. Must be on a sailboat.

 Some Examples:

-• A student has completed all the NauticEd Courses and Clinics.
-He has 25 days as master of a 38 ft vessel and 24 days as crew.
-He has also been checked out be a NauticEd accredited Sailing School.
-The student is 1 day short of being a NauticEd Captain and remains a Bareboat Charter Master Level III but also has gained the proficiency title from the school checkout.
+• A student has completed the Skipper Course, Maneuvering Under Power Cours.
+He has 13 days as master of a 24 ft vessel and 13 days as crew of the same 24 ft vessel.
+He has also been checked out by a NauticEd accredited Sailing School to the Skipper competence ability.
+The student is a Skipper - Small Keelboat Level II.

-Entering practical experience:
+Entering practical experience

 The NauticEd software will automatically take care of calculating your level at any time according to your entries and the rules above.